mcreel/Econometrics/README.md

 # Econometrics
 First year graduate level econometrics notes with embedded examples using the Julia language.

-The notes cover linear regression models in the first half, and move on to maximum likelihood and GMM estimation of potentially nonlinear models in the second half.
+The notes cover linear regression models in the first half (about 30 hours of class time).
+The second half (another 30-40 hours of class time) moves on to nonlinear optimization, maximum likelihood and GMM estimation of potentially nonlinear models.
 After these core methods, there are several chapters which introduce more specialized topics such as panel data, quantile regression, nonparametric method, etc.

-To simply view the notes, see the econometrics.pdf document.
-However, for the links to code that are in the pdf to work, you should download the whole repository, as is described below.
-Much of the material is presented with the expectation that the code will be examined, run, and experimented with.
+The notes are in the file econometrics.pdf.
+It is not recommended to use this file by itself, as one will not have access to the linked code and examples.
+The notes were prepared with the expectation that the example code will be examined, run, an experimented with.
+See below for how to make full use of the materials.

-NEWS: there is a MakeSysimage.jl script that will precompile all of the packages and  some of the commonly used functions.
-If you use VS Code you need to edit the Julia extension settings to enable “use an existing custom sysimage when starting the REPL”.

 ## To make full use of the notes and examples
 You need to install this repository as a Julia project.
 Do this as follows:

-1. Download a zip file, or git clone this repo, putting the contents at some convenient place on your storage media

-2. open a terminal, and change directories to the location of the Econometrics code
+1. download the code:

+(a) download a zip of the repo, and uncompress it in a convenient directory, or

+(b) git clone the repository to the desired location

-3. start Julia, using ```julia --proj```
+2. Go to that directory and start Julia using ```julia --proj```
-4. do ```] instantiate```  This will install a last few packages.

-5. (optional, only if you're curious) basic testing of the package has been added.
-Do ```using Pkg; Pkg.test("Econometrics")```
+3. In Julia, the first time you use the files, do ```using Pkg; Pkg.instantiate()``` This will take some time, as Econometrics relies on a number of other packages.

+4. then do ```using Econometrics``` in Julia to use the package.
+The first time you do this, it will take a **long** time, maybe 15 minutes or so. *Don't worry*, this is normal.
+All of the packages that were downloaded are being compiled for the first time.
+We will be able to make this go *much, much* faster when we want to use the code.

+5. To run examples, cd into the relevant subdirectory of Econometrics/Examples, and then just include the script you would like to run.

+6. Once this is done, you can use the code at any time by repeating steps 2 and 4.
+7. To speed things up **a lot**, type ```ìnclude MakeSysimage.jl"``` from Julia, having started Julia with ```julia --proj``` in the directory where you installed the notes.
+This will compile all of the packages, and keep the compiled images for re-use.
+If you do this, when you start Julia in the future, use ```julia --proj -J JuliaSysimage.so```

+7. I recommend setting your operating system to open .jl files with your favorite editor.
-6. then do ```using Econometrics``` in Julia to use the package.
-You can see some examples by typing
+8. You can see some examples by typing
    ```julia
    ols()
    mleresults()